learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 This assignment has a single test: check to see if you've correctly cloned this assignment to your local machine.
-If you've followed the steps above, you've completed everything you need to do to pass the test, all that is left to do is run it.
+If you've followed the steps above, you've completed everything you need to do to pass the test; all that is left to do is run it.

 To run an assignment's tests, first you'll need to set up the tools used to run